pajikos/home-assistant-helm-chart/charts/home-assistant/README.md

 ## Additional volumes and volume mounts

-To add additional volumes and volume mounts, you can use the `additionalVolumes` and `additionalVolumeMounts` values.
+To add additional volumes and volume mounts, you can use the `additionalVolumes` and `additionalMounts` values.
 The default values are `[]`.
 Example mounting usb devices:

 ```yaml